ali-ghanbari/ASM-Ext/readme.md

 specified bytecode instruction.

-The package `controlflow` contains three sub-packages `controlflow.callgraph`, `controlflow.cfg`, and `controlflow.analysis'.
+The package `controlflow` contains three sub-packages `controlflow.callgraph`, `controlflow.cfg`, and `controlflow.analysis`.
 We describe these packages in the following paragraphs.

 The interface `CallGraph` in the package `controlflow.callgraph` defines the general interface of any call-graph.
 As it is expected, any call-graph must, at least, have two method to query the methods that